Carlosman1996/commsman/TASK.md

 ## Priority

+TODO: strange errors while moving requests inside a parent.
+Also, some requests are changing its parent.

+TODO: test add items

+TODO: collection results are not showing all structure.

+TODO: real time updates in running collections: now, sql operations collide.

+TODO: increase SQLite performance: moving elements is a slow operation.

 TODO: show history in requests

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls